MrLeft97/BYGB7990/README.md

 # BYGB7990
-#This is just a python HW
+#This is a python HW